Suis La Lune

-Suis La Lune were a Swedish screamo band from Stockholm and Gothenburg, Sweden.
+Suis La Lune (French for “Follow the Moon”) were a Swedish screamo band from Stockholm and Gothenburg, Sweden.

 History

 Early years and Quiet, Pull The Strings!
 (2005–2006)

 Suis La Lune formed in February 2005.
 The band released a 4-song demo a few months later and performed their first live shows.
 A self-titled 7-inch record was released in November on UK-based label Leaves Records.
 Later that month the band went on to play their first international shows on a tour in the UK.
 The band returned to the studio in early 2006 to record their first full-length album.
-The record titled Quiet, Pull The Strings! was released in the fall of 2006 through Ape Must Not Kill Ape Records.
+The record titled Quiet, Pull The Strings! was released in autumn 2006 through Ape Must Not Kill Ape Records.
 The band played on tour in Germany, Belgium and The Netherlands in support of the album.

 Becoming a four-piece band, Heir and US-tours (2007–2010)

 In July 2007 the band parted ways with guitarist and backup vocalist Robert Svensson, with Henning Runolf taking on guitar duties while keeping his role as the main vocalist.
 Later that year they again went on tour in Europe.
 In 2008, Suis La Lune released a 10-inch EP record titled Heir.
 Through Myspace, the band came in contact with members of Baltimore hardcore act Osceola and got booked for a two-week East Coast tour.
 They toured the first leg of the tour with Osceola, and the second with Army of Kashyyyk, also hailing from Baltimore.
 A split 7-inch record with Suis La Lune and Osceola was released concurrently with their tour on independent record label Protagonist Music.

 Suis La Lune went back to the US in 2010, this time on a tour that spanned 32 days and which covered the East Coast and some of the Midwest.
 They primarily toured with Baltimore hardcore and DIY-bands Pala, Fair Root and Heaviness Of The Load.
 A tour 7-inch record was released in support of the tour through Protagonist Music and Fasaden Records.